 By Dr. Laura Whipple DC

 Dr. Laura Whipple has a BSc in Neuroscience and is a Doctor of Chiropractic.
-She has been in practice for 20 years and has recently joined Dr. Lenz and Dr. Savoia at the Los Alamos Chiropractic Center.
+She has been in practice for 20 years and recently joined Dr. Lenz and Dr. Savoia at the Los Alamos Chiropractic Center.
 Dr. Whipple’s practice focuses on posture and performance using a combination of soft tissue release, adjustments and exercise recommendations.
 She also coaches patients on self-care and body awareness so they can manage themselves in between visits.
-Los Alamos Chiropractic Center is in the Mary Deal building on Trinity Drive.
+Los Alamos Chiropractic Center is in the Mary Deal building on Trinity.